Use this list to start the New Year and consciously reduce your pain.

 Trust that they work.
 There is a reason that you’ve probably heard most of these suggestions.
 Why?
 Because they consistently help!

 Practice these ideas alone when you first learn them.
 You can do this at your own pace until it becomes second nature and then access these amazing tools when pain strikes.

 You now have quick and efficient skills you can use even if you are out with others.
 No one will know when you pay attention to your breath, distract yourself from your pain, do a quick body scan, watch your words while speaking, smile, reduce your stress, or drop your shoulders.
 What a powerful toolkit!

-9 Easy Ways to Reduce Your Chronic Pain in 2020
+9 Easy Ways to Reduce Your Chronic Pain

 Let’s delve a little deeper into these 9 proven ways to reduce chronic pain.
 I use them to take my focus off trigeminal, occipital, and glossopharyngeal neuralgia, migraines, arthritis, and fibromyalgia.

 Use these 9 suggestions as a master plan for pain management.
 Once your attention moves to something as simple as your breath, you will feel relief and can return to what you love doing.

 By being consistent, you’ll trust that these will retrain your brain’s response to pain.